 Andy Gray was sacked by Sky Sports on 25th January 2011.

-Andy Gray has played a pivotal role in the development of Sky’s football coverage.
+Andy had played a pivotal role in the development of Sky’s football coverage.

 From Andy Gray’s Bootroom to operating Virtual Reality and Replay 2000, his contribution has been widely recognised with a number of awards including The Royal Television Society’s Sports Presenter of the Year.

-Andy co-presents coverage of UEFA Champions League with Richard Keys and is co-commentator for Ford Super Sunday, the FA Cup and England internationals.
+Andy co-presented coverage of UEFA Champions League with Richard Keys and was co-commentator for Ford Super Sunday, the FA Cup and England internationals.